s-gunde/walmart_products_data_quality_and_governance/README.md

-# 🛒 Retail Data Quality & Governance Portfolio Project
+# 🛒 Retail Data Quality & Governance

 This portfolio project demonstrates **data quality** and **data governance** practices on a simulated **retail catalog dataset** (~5,000 rows).
 It is designed to showcase skills relevant to **retail/e-commerce companies** such as **Walmart, Instacart, and Loblaw**, where managing large product catalogs and ensuring high-quality data is critical.